panoramicdata/Jira.Api/README.md

 ## Support Notice

-All features tested on JIRA v8.5.2
+All features tested on JIRA v9.12.2

-Due to time constraints, this project is no longer mantained.
-Thank you for all the support during these past years.

 ## Download